 The two most distinctive buttes in Monument Valley are known as The Mitten Buttes, located in northeast Navajo County, Arizona.
 The summit of West Mitten Butte is 6,176 feet (1,882 m) in elevation and East Mitten Butte is 6,226 feet (1,898 m).
 The two form a triangle with Merrick’s Butte about 2/3 of a mile to the south.

-The valley’s incredibly vivid red color comes from iron oxide exposed in the weathered siltstone.
-The darker blue-grey rocks in Monument Valley gets its color from the oxidation of manganese.
+The valley’s incredibly vivid red colour comes from iron oxide exposed in the weathered siltstone.
+The darker, blue-gray rocks in Monument Valley get their colour from the oxidation of manganese.

 The formation of Monument Valley was gradually carved out by slow-moving rivers.
 These rivers deposited their siltstone on the valley floor, with the majority of siltstone originating from the Cutler Formation of the Colorado Plateau.

-The incredible inception of this entire formation dates back nearly 300 million years ago to the Permian geologic period, when rapid continental drifting on Earth was occurring.
-This eventually created the seven continents we have today with North America, South America, Europe, Africa, Asia, Australia, and Antarctica across five oceans with the Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean, and the Southern Ocean.
+The incredible inception of this entire formation dates back nearly 300 million years ago to the Permian geologic period when rapid continental drifting on Earth was occurring.
+This eventually created the seven continents we have today with North America, South America, Europe, Africa, Asia, and Australia across five oceans with the Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean, and the Southern Ocean.

-Visitors of Monument Valley never forget the majestic views and striking colors created by buttes and mesa formations thrusting upward from the sweeping valley floor.
+Visitors of Monument Valley never forget the majestic views and striking colours created by buttes and mesa formations thrusting upward from the sweeping valley floor.

 The natural western feel of this valley attracts a large crowd of horseback riders; where modern day cowboys venture through the barren lands in a throwback to the adventures of their predecessors.